 - As a newcomer, you don’t need to have heavy metrics on your interior design student resume.
 In fact, at this stage, companies will mainly look for collaborative and creative skills.

 - Showcase any past experience where you’ve let your creative juices flow with design software!
-Don’t forget to mention how each design/layout helped solve a problem for the customers or company.
+Don’t forget to mention how each design/layout helped solve a problem for the customers or company in your interior design cover letter.

 Why this resume works